 11. Big Mill Antique Mall

-Located in the former Davis Hosiery Mill in Fort Payne, Big Mill Antique Mall is the perfect place to browse antiques, collectables and artwork.
+Located in the former Davis Hosiery Mill in Fort Payne, Big Mill Antique Mall is the perfect place to browse antiques, collectibles and artwork.

 Set in an historic warehouse building which once made socks, the store sells a wide range of Americana arts and crafts, plus there’s information relating to the structure’s history to discover.

-Even if you are not interested in the shopping or antiquing experience, it’s worth coming just to walk through the old mill or dine in the vintage style on-site restaurant.
+Even if you are not interested in the shopping or antiquing experience, I believe it’s even worth coming just to walk through the old mill or dine in the vintage style on-site restaurant.

 12. Cherokee Rock Village